pypa/hatch/README.rst

 Values from your config file such as ``name`` and ``pyversions`` will be used to help populate fields.
 You can also specify things like the readme format and which CI service files to create.
+All options override the config file.

 Here is an example using an unmodified config file: